RedisTimeSeries/RedisTimeSeries/docs/commands/ts.create.md

    When not specified: set to `COMPRESSED`.

 - `CHUNK_SIZE` _size_ - memory size, in bytes, allocated for each data chunk.
-Must be a multiple of 8.
+Must be a multiple of 8 in the range [128 ..
+1048576].

    When not specified: set to 4096.